abertierir/abertierir.github.io/index.md

 # About me

-I’m founder of MORE.
+I’m currently working on building up my GitHub profile with data analyst projects.
 I previously was a Test Automation Engineer at EPAM.

-My primary interests are in Public, Urban, and Real State Economics, I’m also interested in Materials, Bioengineering, Nanotechnology, Big Data and Machine Learning.
+My primary interests are in Public, Urban, and Medical, I’m also interested in Big Data and Machine Learning.

 <br>

-You can find my [CV here](documents/Andrea%20Bertieri%208D.pdf).
+You can find my [CV here](documents/Andrea%20Bertieri%20Switzerland.pdf).

 <br>